 The picture below shows what happens to a spline as you add more constraints or controls to it.
 As you can see, not enough constraints yields an undefined spline.
 On the other hand, too many constraints will make the spline appear more jagged, and those jagged transitions cause undesirable waviness and ripples.Pro-Tip: Check out this SOLIDWORKS help center article to learn more about deleting excessive spline points.

 As a general rule of thumb, spline surfaces can be trimmed as much as you want, but should not be extended past their original boundaries.

-Imagine you sketch a collection of splines that cross each other and you want to trim them together.
+Imagine a collection of splines that cross each other and you want to trim them together.
 Trimming these splines in a single sketch will automatically change the endpoints of those splines to where you trim them.
 This changes the way that the splines themselves are controlled/constrained because they are controlled by their endpoints, which are now different.
 This might not be what you intended.